philippluedtke/predictive_collision_avoidance/README.md

 <img width="1557" height="278" alt="image" src="https://github.com/user-attachments/assets/86b68f42-b4f6-442b-9455-460e621063f3" />

-**More detailed information can be found in the uploaded paper in this repository**
 # Abstract
 The paradigm shift toward Industry 5.0 requires a fundamental change in human-robot collaboration.
 This change involves transitioning from reactive collision detection to proactive, human-centric safety frameworks.
 Although extrinsic sensing systems and resource-intensive AI-based perception and decision-making pipelines provide rich environmental context in complex scenarios, occlusion and significant processing latencies.
 This research addresses these challenges by presenting a low-latency, intrinsic, 3D motion tracking system that uses a Time-of-Flight sensor ring mounted directly on a Cobot link.
 The core contribution is a data processing pipeline integrating a hysteresis-based temporal occupancy filter that eliminates ghosting artifacts and spatial merging.
 Exploiting the discrete topology of super-sparse voxel grids, we derive an optimized DBSCAN clustering configuration that ensures feature continuity while maintaining real-time performance.
 This approach minimizes geometric detail to the level strictly necessary for robust tracking, thereby maximizing computational performance.
 Experimental validation in high-proximity scenarios, including human-to-human interactions, demonstrates stable tracking at internal frequencies of 14-16 Hz.
 The findings confirm that combining low-cost onboard sensing with a zero-shot sparse voxel pipeline yields predictable trajectories for collision avoidance, thus facilitating the inclusivity and safety requirements of modern industrial code.